 Chief Executive Michelle Kitney was gifted copy of Pacific Economy Research Report on Unpaid Work and Volunteering in Aotearoa on behalf of Volunteering New Zealand.

-Volunteering New Zealand Chief Executive Michelle Kitney and Pacific Peoples Board Representative Cathy Aiavao attended the official Launch and Auckland Community Luva for the Pacific Economy Research Report on Unpaid Work and Volunteering in Aotearoa, at Manukau on August 6th.
+Volunteering New Zealand Chief Executive Michelle Kitney and Pacific Peoples Board Representative Cathy Aiavao attended the official Launch and Auckland Community Luva for the Pacific Economy Research Report on Unpaid Work and Volunteering in Aotearoa, at Manukau in August 2021.

 Key findings were presented at the launch and the research was gifted back to the participant communities.